Keyfactor/kemp-orchestrator/README.md

 9|Remove Intermediate Certificates|Intermediate Certificate Will Be Removed|N/A|TC8b|Intermediate Certificate Is Removed From Keyfactor and the LoadMaster|True|![](images/TC9Results.gif)
 10|Inventory Intermediate Certificates|Intermediate Certificate Will Be Inventoried|N/A|N/A|Intermediate Certificate Is Inventoried to Keyfactor|True|![](images/TC10Results.gif)
 11|Inventory SSL Certificates|SSL Certificate Will Be Inventoried|N/A|N/A|SSL Certificate Is Inventoried to Keyfactor|True|![](images/TC11Results.gif)

-## Discovering Certificate Stores with the Discovery Job
-TODO Discovery is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info